karlpodesta/cyclecloud-ocs/README.md

 ## azge
 This package comes with a command-line, _azge_.
 This program should be used to perform autoscaling and has broken out all the subprocesses under autoscale.
-These commands rely on the gridengine environment variables to be set - you must be able to call `qconf` and `qsub` from the same profile where `azge` is called.
+These commands rely on the ocs environment variables to be set - you must be able to call `qconf` and `qsub` from the same profile where `azge` is called.

 | _azge_ commands  | Description  |
 |---|---|
-| validate | Checks for known configuration errors in the autoscaler or gridengine
+| validate | Checks for known configuration errors in the autoscaler or ocs
 | jobs | Shows all jobs in the queue
 | buckets | Shows available resource pools for autoscaling
 | nodes | Shows cluster hosts and properties